HunterBrennan1/WeatherAPIapp/README.md

 This application lets users search a city and displays the 5 day forcast as well as temp, wind, humidity, and the UV index.

-Users will also have the option to look up previously searched cities via the stored information on the lft of the application.
+Users will also have the option to look up previously searched cities via the stored information on the left of the application.
 -----------------------------------------------------------------------------------------------------------------------------------------------

 This application is built with